PART 3: “BLACK” JACK PART OF 10 HALLS OF FAME

 By 1998, it had grown to a campus of 4,000 students.

-At the time of his hiring, SCAD’s Chairman of the Board was none other than Dr. Bernie Casey, who had been an NFL All-Pro receiver.
-Onetime major league pitching hero Luis Tiant was the school’s baseball coach.
+Upon being hired, SCAD’s Chairman of the Board was none other than Dr. Bernie Casey, well known as an NFL All-Pro wide receiver.
+Onetime major league pitching hero Luis Tiant, who pitched in Cleveland, New York and Boston, was SCAD’s baseball coach.

-As for Russell, hoops fans might recall that 6-foot-5 pure shooter who helped lead the Wolverines to the 1964 and 1965 Final Four, losing in the 1966 Regionals to eventual finalist Kentucky.
-A short time later, the New York Knicks made Russell the No. 1 pick.
+As for Russell, hoops fans might recall that 6-foot-5 pure shooter who helped lead those Wolverines to Final Four in both 1964 and 1965, losing in 1966 Regionals to eventual finalist Kentucky.
+A short time later, New York made Russell basketball’s No. 1 pick — just ahead of players like Lou Hudson and Dave Bing.

 Cazzie Russell